Chanda Chevannes is a Canadian documentary filmmaker, writer, and educator. She makes creative documentaries about complex social issues.

 Chanda is a facilitator for the DOC Institute's New Visions Incubator, an artistic documentary-focused mentorship program for young filmmakers across Ontario.
 The DOC Institute is now accepting applications until March 26.

 Administered by the Ontario Arts Council, the Chalmers Arts Fellowship is specifically aimed at helping artists move their work in a new direction.

 Chanda is passionate about media for social change.
 Her first feature documentary, Living Downstream, won multiple awards and was broadcast on six continents.
 She is currently in post-production on her second feature, an observational documentary that will be released in 2017.

 While living in Uganda, Chanda created educational films on violence prevention, which are being used by thousands of organizations and have contributed to tangible change.
 Chanda has trained as an arts educator with the Royal Conservatory and was recently an Innovator in Communities with the Toronto Public Library.
 She is currently an instructor at Centennial College's Story Arts Centre.

 In 2015, Chanda received a prestigious Chalmers Arts Fellowship, which enables artists to take their work in new directions.
 In 2013, she received a Gracie Award from the Alliance for Women in Media and was named a Woman to Watch by Sydney's Buzz on Indie Wire.

-Chanda is a graduate of Sheridan College's Media Arts Program, a member of the Documentary Organization of Canada, and a founding member of the Toronto Chapter of Film Fatales.
-She lives in Toronto and is the mother of two children.
+Chanda is a member of several professional associations, including the Documentary Organization of Canada, the Society of Environmental Journalists, and the Toronto Chapter of Film Fatales.
+She is a graduate of Sheridan College, lives in Toronto, and is the mother of two children.